 What is a legal basis?

-In a nutshell: to process data lawfully1, you need to rely on one of six legal bases listed by Article 6 GDPR.
-From a practical standpoint, consider these conditions as alternative requirements that must be satisfied when data needs to be processed.
+In a nutshell: to process data lawfully, you need to rely on one of six legal bases listed by Article 6 GDPR.
+From a practical standpoint, this means that you are only allowed to process data when you meet one of these legal bases.
+So, you can consider these legal bases as alternative requirements that must be satisfied.

 What are the legal bases under the GDPR?

 - the vital interest of the data subject or another natural person